brevzin/cpp_proposals/2996_reflection/reflection.md

 [[Declarations of entities that are not canonical, such as type aliases, can be attached to multiple distinct modules.]{.note5}]{.addu}
 :::

-Consider `$reflect-expression$`s and `$splice-specifier$`s to naming entities and extend the definition of TU-local values and objects to include reflections.
+Consider `$reflect-expression$`s and `$splice-specifier$`s to name entities and extend the definition of TU-local values and objects to include reflections.
 Only make exposures ill-formed if they declare a canonical entity.
 The below addition of "value or object of a TU-local type" is a drive-by fix to make sure that enumerators in a TU-local enumeration are also TU-local.

 ::: std